 Sadhaka & Badhaka Tattvas in Hatha Yoga

-Hatha Yoga chapter 1.15 verse, we have studied the impediments in Hatha Yoga.
-Now let us understand what are the favorable principles which help a Yogi? to become Ekagra-Chitta i.e. One-pointed-mind, and thus attain the state of Niruddha i.e. to stop, restraint the modification of the mind-field/ Self-realization.
+In Hatha Yoga chapter 1.15 verse, we have studied the impediments in Hatha Yoga.
+Now let us understand what are the favorable principles that help a Yogi. to become Ekagra-Chitta, i.e., one-pointed mind, and thus attain the state of Niruddha, i.e., to stop and restrain the modification of the mind field/self-realization.

 In short, an aspirant who observes the given instruction and principles from the Guru’s, and scriptures that which help a Yogi to attain the Nirruddha state of the Raja Yoga are known as Sadhak & Badhaka Tattva.